jenkins-x/terraform-aws-eks-jx/README.md

 You need to execute the following command before `terraform apply` in order to replace the Auto Scaling Launch Configuration.

 `terraform taint module.eks-jx.module.cluster.module.eks.aws_launch_configuration.workers[0]`

+#### Support for JX3
+Creation of namespaces and service accounts using terraform is no longer required for JX3.
+To keep compatibility with JX2, a flag `is_jx2` was introduced, in [v1.6.0](https://github.com/jenkins-x/terraform-aws-eks-jx/releases/tag/v1.6.0).

 ### Examples